Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 Lump-Sum vs Spread: The Year-by-Year Tax Comparison

-Here is the head-to-head comparison of the three scenarios, all assuming the $1.25M LCGE is fully available and claimed:
+Here is the head-to-head comparison of the three scenarios, all assuming the $1.25M LCGE is fully available and claimed, and Raj has minimal other income in the spread years:

-The $165,000 gap between worst-case and optimal-case is more than 3% of the total deal value.
-On a $5M exit, that is money Raj does not need to give up — it is decided entirely by the structure of the deal, not by the price.
+The gap between worst-case and optimal-case is roughly $150,000 to $300,000 — meaningful money on a $5M exit, decided entirely by the structure of the deal rather than by the price.

 LCGE Eligibility: The Tech Company Pitfalls